porsche-design-system/porsche-design-system/packages/components/src/components/pagination/pagination.examples.md

 ## Without last page

-In case you don't need or want the the ability to see and jump to the last page, you can disable it via `showLastPage="false"`.
+In case you don't need or want the ability to see and jump to the last page, you can disable it via `showLastPage="false"`.

 <Playground :markup="withoutLastPage" :config="config"></Playground>